gmagnotta/workshops/secure-supply-chain/README.md

 ## This repository is intended as a placeholder for collecting useful resources to demonstrate on how to build a secure supply chain.

 ## How to start
-After installing Tekton Chains, it will monitors TaskRun containing result [] [].
+After installing Tekton Chains, it will monitors TaskRun providing results [IMAGE_URL] and [IMAGE_DIGEST].

-When the variables are found, it will use cosign to generate automatically the signature of the image.
+When the results are found, it will use cosign to automatically generate the signature of the image and the attestation.

-The registry will provide new tags [.att] the attestation and [.sig] the signature.
+The registry will provide 2 new tags: [.att] the attestation and [.sig] the signature.

 ## Download